Two guys plugging their ears

 Your doors or windows move when shut Tighten hinges and re-check sensor alignment

 Did You Know?
-According to SimpliSafe, turning your sensor upside down and placing it at least four feet off the ground will eliminate false pet alarms.3 But you may have to experiment to find the sweet spot.
+According to SimpliSafe, positioning your motion sensor upside down and mounting it at least four feet off the ground can help reduce false alarms triggered by pets.
+You may need to experiment with placement to find the optimal position for your home.

 Pet-Friendly Home Security Systems